jnunyez/docker-vRAN-ZeroMQ/README.md

 time_adv_nsamples = 0
 ```

-Without these senting there are problems at teh RACH when establishing the RRC connection setup.
-T300 timer expiration.
+Without this modification there are problems at teh RACH when establishing the RRC connection setup (e.g., RRC can't be establisthed due to T300 timer expiration cause of some discarded frame in buffer).

-### Network level configuration
+### vENODEB networks

 enb.mme_addr : Ip address of the MME
 enb.gtp_bind_addr : Ip address assined to the eNodeB to connect with S-GW
 enb.s1c_bind_addr : Ip addres assigned to eNodeB to connect with the MME

-Instead of using over-the air medium we use a docker network based on default bridge driver where the vUE is in a container and the veNodeB is in another container:
+Instead of using over-the air medium we use a docker network based on default bridge driver `rfemu` is the name of the network in `docker-compose.yml` of this repo where the vUE is in a container and the veNodeB is in another container:

                                  ZeroMQ Messages
               ┌──────────┐                             ┌──────────┐